4i8/clinei/README.md

 ```bash
 $ npm link
 ```

 ## or publish and install it globally

 ### Example with npm

 ```bash
 npm install <package> -g
 ```

 ## now you can use your program

 ```bash
 $ real-cli help
 ```

-## real-cli is a name used in this example only.
-You can change it to the name of your program

 ## Links